deimosfr/mytechnotebook/docs/Linux/Network/OpenSSH/openssh_ssh_key_exchange.md

 ssh-keygen -t rsa
 ```

+!!! info

-{{< alert context="info" text="For better security, encrypt your private key during creation by adding -p.
-If your keys are stolen, it won't be as severe:" />}}
+    For better security, encrypt your private key during creation by adding -p.
+If your keys are stolen, it won't be as severe:

 ```bash
 ssh-keygen -t rsa -p